-On December 17, 2021, a summons with notice was filed in the Supreme Court of the State of New York, County of New York (NY Court), initiating a lawsuit entitled UBS Americas Inc., et al. v.
+On December 17, 2021, a summons with notice was filed in the Supreme Court of the State of New York, County of New York, initiating a lawsuit entitled UBS Americas Inc., et al. v.
 Impac Funding Corporation et al. The plaintiffs contend that the defendants are required to indemnify payments that plaintiffs made to resolve claims asserted by the Federal Home Loan Bank of San Francisco and HSH Nordbank AG related to certain residential mortgage-backed securities (RMBS).
 Plaintiffs contend that the RMBS included loans that the defendants allegedly sold to certain UBS entities in breach of contractual representations and warranties.
 Plaintiffs further contend that they settled the cases for which plaintiffs are demanding indemnification in December 2015 and March 2016.
-On April 18, 2022, the Company accepted service of the summons with notice on behalf of Impac Funding Corp. and Impac Mortgage Holdings, Inc. On June 2, 2022, a complaint was filed with the NY Court related to the summons with notice, however Impac Mortgage Holdings, Inc. was no longer listed as a defendant in the matter.
-On July 25, 2022, Impac Funding Corporation filed a motion to dismiss the complaint.
-The Company believes the claims are without merit and intends to defend itself vigorously.
+On April 18, 2022, the Company accepted service of the summons with notice on behalf of Impac Funding Corp. and Impac Mortgage Holdings, Inc. The Company believes the claims are without merit and intends to defend itself vigorously.